 *Samaritan requires a one-year wait period after a significant loss before a person can begin volunteering or six months to volunteer at the thrift store.

 Click to learn more about becoming a hospice volunteer: Volunteering at Samaritan

 At Samaritan, hospice volunteers do many things and fill a variety of roles, including direct support to patients and families, administrative services, and participation on a wide range of committees.

-At Samaritan, our 470-plus volunteers know that giving back to family, friends, and community matters.
+At Samaritan, our wonderful volunteers know that giving back to family, friends, and community matters.
 They tell us time and again that volunteering gives them a sense of fulfillment – that they feel blessed to take away more than they give!

 Vet-to-Vet Volunteers provide support from military veterans to Samaritan’s veteran patients.
 Veterans often appreciate contact with another vet – someone who personally experienced the culture of military service – even if they served during a different time or place.
-Vet-to-Vet Volunteers may share stories and experiences; assist with pinning, medal and blanket presentations; record stories to preserve in the Library of Congress or for the family’s legacy, and help obtain missing medals.
+Vet-to-Vet Volunteers may share stories and experiences; assist with pinning, medal and blanket presentations; record stories to preserve in the Library of Congress or for the family’s legacy and help obtain missing medals.
 Samaritan’s specialized Veterans Hospice Program is a proud participant in the national “We Honor Veterans” program.
-Samaritan provides thorough training so volunteers feel comfortable and prepared for this rewarding service for their fellow vets.
+Samaritan provides thorough training, so volunteers feel comfortable and prepared for this rewarding service for their fellow vets.